eagle-disk-golf/mobile/README.md

 <code>react-native run-android</code>

-### Developing with google maps on android emulator.
+### Developing with Google Maps on Android emulator.

 Due to bug https://github.com/react-community/react-native-maps/issues/1399, using maps is REALLY slow on emulator.